groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.2.2 =
+* ADDED Schedule broadcasts at time in subscribers' timezone.
+* ADDED Schedule timers to run in subscribers' timezones.
+* ADDED Schedule SMS Broadcasts to run in subscribers' timezones.

 = 1.2.1 =
 * ADDED Automatic GEO location via geoplugin.net when a form is submitted and IP is collected.
 * ADDED Extrapolate location from IP via contact record.